-Full-time faculty are hired to teach a full-time load (30 credit/contact hours) during the academic year.
+Full-time faculty are hired to teach a full-time load (10 courses) during the academic year.
 Faculty may be reassigned to doadministrative work at the discretion of the President.

-Part-time Faculty - Faculty hired to teach less than a full load (maximum of 12 credit/contact hours per semester).
+Part-time Faculty - Faculty hired to teach less than a full load (3 courses per semester).
 Part-time faculty may be reassigned to do administrative work at the discretion of the President.